guttaumesh/HTML-CSS/README.md

 # HTML, CSS
-html followed by  number css file followed by the same number represent its following css file for that respective html file.
+html followed by  number and css file followed by that same number represent its following css file for that respective html file.